validations made simple

 running a validator is a simple as passing in a parameter since its just a function.

-to be a bit more eloquent a verify method is provided, this method is special because besides
+method is provided, this method is special because besides

 forwarding the argument to the calling validator it can also be used to filter the error list and